vinforge/SAM/docs/SAM-whitepaper.md

 **Revolutionary Cognitive Memory Core (June 2025):** SAM has achieved the unprecedented breakthrough of becoming the FIRST AI system with a comprehensive cognitive memory core through its revolutionary three-phase implementation.
 This groundbreaking advancement transforms SAM's memory system from traditional vector storage into a sophisticated cognitive architecture that mirrors human memory processes with graph-based relationships, multi-type reasoning (semantic, causal, temporal, analogical), real-time database integration, enhanced citation tracking with 6-factor credibility scoring, and high-performance optimization achieving 50% cache hit rates.
 The Cognitive Memory Core establishes SAM as the world's first AI with truly human-like memory processing and intelligent information discovery.

+**Revolutionary MEMOIR: Lifelong Knowledge Editor (January 2025):** SAM has achieved the unprecedented breakthrough of becoming the FIRST AI system with true lifelong learning capabilities through its groundbreaking MEMOIR (Memory-Efficient Model Editing with Localized Updates and Retrieval) implementation.
+This revolutionary technology enables SAM to learn continuously from user interactions, correct its own errors autonomously, and update its knowledge without catastrophic forgetting.
+Through localized model editing, deterministic retrieval, and autonomous correction capabilities, MEMOIR transforms SAM from a static AI assistant into a dynamic, self-improving system that learns and adapts like humans do.
+The MEMOIR system establishes SAM as the world's first AI with genuine lifelong learning and non-destructive knowledge editing capabilities.

 **Phase 3 Enhancement (2025):** SAM has been significantly enhanced with Phase 3 features including hybrid search & ranking engines, refactored citation systems with direct metadata access, and an advanced Memory Control Center with real-time filtering and analytics.
 These enhancements build upon our selective LongBioBench integration while maintaining our superior SELF-DISCOVER + CRITIC reasoning framework and advanced confidence calibration systems.

 **Advanced Memory Chunking Enhancement (June 2025):** SAM's memory system has been revolutionized with advanced chunking strategies implementing all 7 strategies from our research roadmap, including semantic-aware chunking, title+body fusion, hierarchical multi-level chunking, overlapping window strategies, and prompt-optimized embeddings.
 These enhancements significantly improve document QA accuracy and context preservation across all domains and user types.